Fenced Frame

 Rewrite step 1 to read:

-1. If container is a fenced navigable container, then let policy be the result of running derive a permissions policy directly from a fenced frame config instance given container.
+1. If container is a fenced navigable container, then let policy be the result of running create a permissions policy for a fenced navigable given container and origin.

 Otherwise, Let policy be the result of running Create a Permissions Policy for a navigable given container and origin.